SEI-Remote-Code-Review/connect-four-1/README.md

 # Connect Four JR

 # Background

-Welcome to my game Connect Four JR!
+Welcome to my game, Connect Four JR!
 Before we dive in, let's take a step back and remember the early days off Connect Four.
 It was in 1974 when Milton Bradley brought the plastic version of Connect Four to the masses creating a cultural phenomenon.
 Howard Wexler, a toy inventor, is given credit for creating the Connect Four we all grew up playing.
 Milton Bradly was eventually bought out by Hasbro who continues to sell the game.

 # Getting Stared